Ocean City, New Jersey: Public transportation

 NJ Transit provides bus service from the Ocean City Transportation Center to Atlantic City on the 507 and 509 routes.
-The agency also provides seasonal service from the Port Authority Bus Terminal in Midtown Manhattan to Cape May via Ocean City and other coastal towns.
+The agency also provides seasonal service from the Port Authority Bus Terminal in New York City to Cape May via Ocean City and other coastal towns.
 The city offers a summer Jitney service, with a route providing daily service on evenings from points between 59th Street and Battersea Road to the boardwalk.

 Adjacent to the marshes of the Great Egg Harbor Bay is Ocean City Airport, officially known as Clarke Field.
 The airport was built in 1935 on what was previously a landfill, funded by the Works Progress Administration.
 The airport, still open to the public, operated at an annual loss of $150,000 for the city as of 2016.

 Parking in the downtown and beach areas of Ocean City is regulated by on-street parking meters, metered parking lots, staffed parking lots, and permit parking lots.
 Parking meters and fees for parking lots are in effect between early May and early October.
 In addition to public parking, there are also several private parking lots in Ocean City.

 Former transportation lines

 In 1880, one year after Ocean City was established as a Christian resort, regular steamboat service from Somers Point began.
 In 1883, the Lake Brothers opened a streetcar line.
 In 1884, the West Jersey and Seashore Railroad extended its rail line from Sea Isle to the Ocean City Tenth Street Station.
 The line was replaced by buses in 1932.
 From 1906 to 1981, the Pennsylvania-Reading Seashore Lines operated rail service from Tuckahoe to Ocean City; service stopped when the Crook Horn bridge became damaged in 1981, and was eventually removed in 1992.
 After that time, rail tracks in Ocean City were removed from 9th to 34th streets.
-From 1907 to 1946, the Atlantic City and Shore Railroad operated a line from Atlantic City to Ocean City, until the bridge across the Great Egg Harbor Bay burned.
+From 1907 to 1946, the Atlantic City & Shore Railroad operated a line from Atlantic City to Ocean City, until the bridge across the Great Egg Harbor Bay burned.

 Culture

 Julia Lawlor of The New York Times wrote in 2004 that Christian heritage influenced Ocean City's conservative laws; prior to 1986, shops were not allowed to conduct business on Sundays.
+The Sunday business closures were heavily enforced, with a grocer being arrested for selling a cantaloupe.
 In 2004 there were 15 churches.

-In 2011, the city played the backdrop to an episode of It’s Always Sunny in Philadelphia titled "The Gang Goes to the Jersey Shore".
+In 2011, the city played the backdrop to an episode of It's Always Sunny in Philadelphia titled "The Gang Goes to the Jersey Shore".
 The city was never name dropped and only serves to portray a generic shore town as the episode features many stereotypes about the Jersey Shore and its culture, most of which negative.
-At the time of airing the episode caused backlash with many members of the community, citing the episodes raunchy nature in contrast to the family-friendly image Ocean City claims to have.
+At the time of airing the episode caused backlash with many members of the community, citing the episode's raunchy nature in contrast to the family-friendly image Ocean City claims to have.